Sexy Beast

-Sexy Beast is a 2000 British crime film directed by Jonathan Glazer (in his feature film directorial debut) and written by Louis Mellis and David Scinto.
-It stars Ray Winstone, Ben Kingsley, and Ian McShane.
-It follows Gary "Gal" Dove (Winstone), a retired ex-gangster visited by a violent gangster (Kingsley) who demands that he take part in a bank job.
+Sexy Beast is a 2000 black comedy crime film directed by Jonathan Glazer (in his feature film directorial debut) and written by Louis Mellis and David Scinto.
+Starring Ray Winstone, Ben Kingsley, and Ian McShane, it follows Gary "Gal" Dove (Winstone), a retired criminal visited by a sociopathic gangster (Kingsley) who demands that he take part in a bank robbery in London.

-Sexy Beast was critically acclaimed and Kingsley's performance earned him an Oscar nomination for Best Supporting Actor.
-In 2004, Total Film named Sexy Beast the 15th best British film.
-It was the final film to feature the actor Cavan Kendall, who died of cancer shortly after filming ended.
+Sexy Beast was critically acclaimed, and Kingsley's performance earned him an Academy Award nomination for Best Supporting Actor.
+Total Film named Sexy Beast the 15th best British film of all time.
+It was the final film to feature Cavan Kendall, who died of cancer shortly after filming ended.